ahmohbati/SecOn/HWE.md

 # If hwe-support-status asks you to upgrade to a new HWE stack, then do the following:
 sudo apt-get install --install-recommends linux-generic-lts-xenial xserver-xorg-core-lts-xenial xserver-xorg-lts-xenial xserver-xorg-video-all-lts-xenial xserver-xorg-input-all-lts-xenial libwayland-egl1-mesa-lts-xenial
 ```

-Our recent 14.04.5.1 ISO image already includes the 16.04 Xenial HWE stack.

 ### More information
 For more information, please see: